mkHun/Download-the-fasta-sequence-using-perl/README.md

 Check wheather the LWP::Simple module was installed or not.

-If the LWP::Simple module was not exist in your system go to terminal or Command Prompt (CMD) type the following command cpan install LWP::Simple
+If the LWP::Simple module was not exist in your system go to terminal or Command Prompt (CMD) type the following command

+"cpan install LWP::Simple"

-In the script the example input file name is input.txt
+For the script the example input file name is input.txt